rboz1/spatial_multiomic_placenta_integration/README.md

 ## About The Project
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-This project provides a comprehensive workflow for spatial multiomic integration of the human placenta.
+This project provides a comprehensive workflow for spatial + scRNA-seq integration of the human placenta.
 It includes preprocessing, clustering, annotation, cell-cell communication analysis, pseudotime trajectory inference, and integration of spatial transcriptomics data to visualize cell type distributions in the placenta.

 ### Built With